marinasundstrom/xamarin-forms-app/README.md

 2. Launch the Simulator and run the mobile app.

+### Create an account

+In order to log into the app you need an account.

+In your browser, go to the *Swagger UI* at https://localhost:5020/swagger/.

+View ```Identity``` > ```POST```.
+Click *"Try it out"*, enter an email address, any will do.
+Then, enter a password of your choice.
+Send the request, and your account will be created.

+Use these credentials to log into the app.

 ## To Do
 * Improve this sample project
 * Add authentication